FAANG/dcc-genome-signal-tracks/README.md

 ### Usage

-1. First, initialise the hive pipeline and tell it where to find software:
+1. First, initialise the hive pipeline and tell it where to find the software it depends upon:
 ```
 ensembl-hive/scripts/init_pipeline.pl Bio::GenomeSignalTracks::PipeConfig::MappabilityConf \
 	-hive_driver mysql \